K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 [picture reference]: http://www.slideshare.net/platformcf/cloud-foundry-marketplacepowered-by-appdirect

 #### <a name="11"/>2.5.
 Development Guide
 The method of implementing the service is up to the provider and developer.
 Open cloud platforms require service providers to implement 6 Service Broker APIs.
-In this 2.4 Pivotal Marketplace Model can be used to consult with the service provider provided by AppDirect and provide it using AppDirect's intermediary function. 또한 Broker 는 별도의 애플리케이션으로 구현하든지 기존 서비스에 필요한 HTTP endpoint를 추가함으로써 구현 될 수 있다.
+In this 2.4 Pivotal Marketplace Model can be used to consult with the service provider provided by AppDirect and provide it using AppDirect's intermediary function.
+Broker can be implemented as a separate application or by adding HTTP endpoints required for existing services.

-본 개발 가이드는 Service Broker 에서 service back-end를 제어하는 방식을 가이드 한다.AppDirect를 사용하는 경우에는 http://go.appdirect.com/request-more-information를 참고하여 개발한다.
+This development guide guides how service back-end is controlled by the service broker.If you use AppDirect, refer to http://go.appdirect.com/request-more-information.

-Service Broker는 6개의 기본 API 기능이 필요하다. (상세 설명은 각 API 가이드 참고)
+Service Broker requires 6 basic API functions. (refer to API guide of each for detailed descriptions)
 >![openpaas-servicepack-05]

-Service Broker API의 두 가지 주요 버전은 현재 개방형 클라우드 플랫폼 v1 및 v2를 지원한다. v1은 사용 되지 않으며 개방형 클라우드 플랫폼의 다음 버전에서 제거 될 수 있으니 Service Broker는 v2로 구현하는 것을 권장한다.
+Two major versions of the Service Broker API currently support open cloud platforms v1 and v2.
+Since v1 is not used and can be removed in the next version of the open cloud platform, Service Broker recommends implementing it as v2.
-- 버전 정보 (가이드 문서는 2.5 버전을 기준으로 작성함)
+- Version Information (This guide is written based on version 2.5)
 >![openpaas-servicepack-06]

-- 인증
+- Certification

-Cloud Controller 는 모든 요청에 HTTP 기본 인증(인증 헤더)을 사용하여 Broker와 인증하여 사용자 이름과 암호를 포함하지 않는 모든 Broker 등록을 거부한다.
-Broker는 사용자 이름과 암호를 확인하고 자격 증명이 유효하지 않은 경우 401 Unauthorized 메시지를 반환 한다.
-Cloud Controller에서 추가 보안이 요구되는 경우 SSL을 사용하여 브로커에 접속 지원을 한다.
+The Cloud Controller authenticates with the broker using HTTP default authentication (authentication header) for all requests and rejects all broker registrations that do not include user names and passwords.
+The broker checks the username and password and returns a 401 Unauthorized message if the credentials are invalid.
+If additional security is required on the Cloud Controller, SSL is used to support access to the broker.

 ##### <a name="12"/>2.5.1.
-Catalog API 가이드
+Catalog API Guide
-서비스 Catalog는 서비스 및 서비스 Plan의 정보를 조회한다.
-Cloud Controller는 처음에 모든 Broker에서 endpoint를 취득해서 Cloud Controller 데이터베이스에 저장되어 있는 user-facing service catalog를 조회한다. 또한 Cloud Controller는 Broker가 업데이트 될 때 마다 catalog를 업데이트한다.Catalog API를 구현하면 CF CLI를 통해서 Service Broker를 등록 할 수 있다.
+The service catalog retrieves information about the service and the service plan.
+The Cloud Controller initially retrieves endpoints from all brokers and checks the user-facing service catalog stored in the Cloud Controller database.
+The Cloud Controller also updates the catalog whenever the broker is updated.When the Catalog API is implemented, a service broker can be registered through the CF CLI.

 1. Request